tdobson/recipe-book/recipes/burger-less-burgers.md

 ## Notes
 - The Beyond Meat Burgers are gluten-free and can be cooked on the same tray as the mushrooms.
-- Adjust cooking times slightly if needed, especially for the chicken if cooking from frozen (about 30 minutes).
+- If cooking chicken from frozen, adjust cooking times slightly (to about 30 minutes).
 - For Tim: Include a ripe tomato if available.
 - For Jen: Use gluten-free bread rolls.
 - James will eat basically everything, especially halloumi.